 Key accountabilities Deliverables / Outcomes 1.
 Professional Practice Maintains standards of professional practice and promotes and supports other's professional development.
 Complies with statutory obligations.
 Ensures continuing personal and professional development and training activities.
-To apply knowledge and skills from theory and research to the practice of OT 2.
-Service Planning Actively participate in the service planning and development.
-Client related documentation is maintained to a high standard.
-All documentation is complete and accurate.
-All parties are kept appropriately informed about a service user's treatment.
+Consults with relevant health professionals and advises accordingly.
+2. Service Planning Actively participate in the service planning and development. • Provides expert input to case conferences and in service education sessions, contributes to local and regional training.
+Also contributes to team development and planning, as appropriate. • Client related documentation is maintained to a high standard.
+All documentation is complete and accurate. • All parties are kept appropriately informed about a service user's treatment.
 3. Te Tiriti o Waitangi Cultural competence is grown across the team, supporting inclusion and partnership.
 Work in partnership with stakeholders to achieve our equity goals for Māori and ensure Te Tiriti o Waitangi obligations are adhered to.
-Equity outcomes are front and centre in goals, performance monitoring and plans for service and team performance
+Equity outcomes are front and centre in goals, performance monitoring and plans for service and team performance 4.
+Continuous Quality Actively contribute to CQI activities within the service.
+Improvement Identifies improvement opportunities and notifies the manager of these.

-Key accountabilities Deliverables / Outcomes 4.
-Continuous Quality Improvement Identifies improvement opportunities and notifies the manager of these.
-Participates in the service's quality improvement activities Provides professional service to service users and is responsive to service user requests or complaints.
+Key accountabilities Deliverables / Outcomes Participates in the service's quality improvement activities Provides professional service to service users and is responsive to service user requests or complaints.
 Complies with standards and works to improve service user satisfaction.
 5. Health & Safety Ensure all Health & Safety obligations under the legislation are applied and managed to and that a culture of safe practice is second nature Actively support and ensure compliance with Health & Safety policy and procedures; ensuring staff also support and comply.
 Maintain a proactive culture of Health & Safety supported by systems.
 Ensure providers are aware of and have processes to comply with their health and safety responsibilities